henter/yokubi/src/Section1/Part2/Lesson27.md

 Japanese has many ways to say “if” and provide conditional statements.
 In this lesson we will introduce the four main ones.
 Don’t try to memorize this completely, just learn to recognize each of them when you encounter them and know they roughly mean "if" or "when".

-The order of conditionals in Japanese state first the condition, and then the resulting action.
-Conditionals are one way we can connect two “A does B” type of sentences, in a structure like “If A does B, then C does D”.
+The order of conditionals in Japanese states first the condition, and then the resulting action.
+Conditionals are one way we can connect two “A does B” type sentences in a structure like “If A does B, then C does D”.
 Obviously, structures like “If A is B, then C does D” or any other combinations are acceptable too.

 The first conditional we will see is the ば form which turns verbs into a condition.
 The conjugation is formed by changing the u at the end of a verb into an e, then adding ば.
 Basically, for godan verbs, you replace the u with an e, and for ichidan verbs, you add れ after the stem.